What, you didn’t know this was a series?

 Yeah, me either until about 10 minutes ago…

-Here we’ll explore seven habits that highly effective real state agents practice.
+Here we’ll explore seven habits that highly effective real estate agents practice.
 In an act of shameless self-promotion, we’ll throw in that if you are a Phoenix home buyer or seller, you need to only call Thompson’s Realty to find an agent that practices these seven habits (and more) in their daily routine.

 Effective Habit #1: Understand the Real Estate Contract and Supporting Documents